Friday, November 1, 2024

 Somewhere beneath the level of timeless masterpiece status lies a group of albums whose quality and merit deserve categorization of something like "near-masterpiece."
 These are albums that have either achieved a Fishermetric score of between 90.0 and 89.0 or whose high points or quality level make it remarkable enough to remain affixed in my memory.

-From the Year 2024, you will find below 1 album releases deserving, in my opinion, of the "near-masterpiece" designation; the other are also quite excellent.
+From the Year 2024, you will find below 12 album releases deserving, in my opinion, of the "near-masterpiece" designation.

 The Near-Masterpieces: